 };

-Listing 13-5: Defining a closure with the body that was in the expensive function and store the closure in the expensive_closure variable
+Listing 13-5: Defining a closure and storing it in the expensive_closure variable

-The closure definition is the part after the = that we’re assigning to the variable expensive_closure.
-To define a closure, we start with a pair of vertical pipes (|).
-Inside the pipes is where we specify the parameters to the closure; this syntax was chosen because of its similarity to closure definitions in Smalltalk and Ruby.
+The closure definition comes after the = to assign it to the variable expensive_closure.
+To define a closure, we start with a pair of vertical pipes (|), inside which we specify the parameters to the closure; this syntax was chosen because of its similarity to closure definitions in Smalltalk and Ruby.
 This closure has one parameter named num; if we had more than one parameter, we would separate them with commas, like |param1, param2|.

-After the parameters, we put curly braces that hold the body of the closure.
-The curly braces are optional if the closure body only has one line.
-After the curly braces, we need a semicolon to go with the let statement.
-The value returned from the last line in the closure body (num), since that line doesn’t end in a semicolon, will be the value returned from the closure when it’s called, just like in function bodies.
+After the parameters, we place curly braces that hold the body of the closure—these are optional if the closure body is a single expression.
+The end of the closure, after the curly braces, needs a semicolon to complete the let statement.
+The value returned from the last line in the closure body (num) will be the value returned from the closure when it’s called, since that line doesn’t end in a semicolon; just like in function bodies.

 Note that this let statement means expensive_closure contains the definition of an anonymous function, not the resulting value of calling the anonymous function.
-Recall the reason we’re using a closure is because we want to define the code to call at one point, store that code, and actually call it at a later point; the code we want to call is now stored in expensive_closure.
+Recall that we’re using a closure because we want to define the code to call at one point, store that code, and actually call it at a later point; the code we want to call is now stored in expensive_closure.

-Now that we have the closure defined, we can change the code in the if blocks to call the closure in order to execute the code and get the resulting value.
-Calling a closure looks very similar to calling a function; we specify the variable name that holds the closure definition and follow it with parentheses containing the argument values we want to use for that call as shown in Listing 13-6:
+Now that we have the closure defined, we can change the code in the if blocks to call the closure, in order to execute the code and get the resulting value.
+We call a closure like we do a function: we specify the variable name that holds the closure definition and follow it with parentheses containing the argument values we want to use, as shown in Listing 13-6:

 Filename: src/main.rs